What is Advocacy?

 - Washington State's 2021 Legislative Session began on January 11, 2021 and adjourned on April 25, 2021.
 During a typical year, we would head to Olympia and meet with our legislators face-to-face.
 During the 2021 session, all the work was done virtually.

 Even though the legislative session has ended for the year, we encourage our community members to reach out to their legislators anytime about concerns, or to thank them for the great work they're doing.
 It really is as simple as contacting your legislators and sharing your story.
 What are you concerned about and why?
 What do you want to ask your legislators to do?
 What work are they doing that you're thankful for?
 During the legislative session, we provided updates every week in our weekly newsletter, the Bulldog Blast - you can access the newsletters here.

-Attend WSPTA Legislative Assembly – learn about the issues, how you can take action and network with other PTA leaders (typically in October - 2021 dates to be posted)
+Attend WSPTA Legislative Assembly – learn about the issues, how you can take action and network with other PTA leaders (typically in October).

 - Subscribe to WSPTA’s Action Network Group - During the Washington State Legislative Sessions, WSPTA will send action alerts and informational broadcasts to WSPTA members who have subscribed to WSPTA's Action Network Group.
 These action alerts are quick, easy ways to communicate with our legislators on topics they are actively working on.